chinhung/pointwave/README.md

 ### With using PointWave

-The code style is continuous and familiar to the builder pattern, which is more meaningful.
+The code style is continuous and similar to the builder pattern, which is more meaningful.
 Also, an appropriately designed api brings more intention of the code to the reader:
 ```java
 Object decorated = PointWave.decoratee(decoratee)
     .decorated(decoratee -> decorator1Factory.create(decoratee, param1))